 |Title:||Voyage To Wild Africa|

-Humourous (old) man
+humourous (old) man

 Brian Dawtrey looking back at things

-It’s challenging to judge BD’s writing.
+It’s difficult to judge this book.
 There are flaws, yes.
-But he comes across as a charming guy, and there are times when he is very witty and humorous.
-I particularly enjoyed the interaction between him and the other members of his family, and some of his observations were pretty original, too.
-But I do think that this book needs some serious editing.
-Right now it feels as though we are just listening to BD reflect on some random episodes in his life, which makes for good dinner conversation but not necessarily for a good book.
+But Dawtrey comes across as a charming guy, and there are times when his writing is very witty and humorous.
+I particularly enjoyed the interaction between him and the other members of his family, and some of his observations were pretty original.